Illustration showing image SEO concepts like faster load speed, higher Google rankings, and optimized visuals

 Choosing the Right File Format for now and Beyond

-The days of choosing between just JPEG and PNG are over.
+Now, the days of choosing between just JPEG and PNG are over.
 Modern browsers support “Next-Gen” formats that provide better quality at a fraction of the file size.

 Infographic illustrating the choice of image file formats (WebP, AVIF, JPEG, SVG) for optimization, showing WebP as 'BEST', AVIF as 'NEW' and representing faster loading speeds and smaller file sizes.